LuauProgrammer/LuauProgrammer/README.md

 ## I'm a Programmer!
 Here's some things to know about me!
 - Working at [Soda Thief Studios](https://www.roblox.com/groups/7408442/Soda-Thief-Studios#!/about) on ROBLOX
 - Web Developer, I make web programs & Discord Bots!
-- Contributed to over 6 Million place visits on ROBLOX!
+- Contributed to over 7 Million place visits on ROBLOX!
-- I love anime!
-Darling in the Franxx is my favorite anime!
+- I love nine alpha.
+Best anime boy.

 ### Contact me on: